thisismetis/Metis_Fundamentals/cloud_computing/aws-setup/readme.md

 # Additional Resources

 1. A common pain point is the public IP resetting each time you restart an instance.
-There are [instructions](optional_keeping_a_public_ip.md) on how to reserve an IP address for your instance.
+There are [instructions](optional_keeping_a_public_ip.md) on how to reserve an IP address for your instance

-2. A short description of URLs for ssh/scp can be found [here](../additional_materials/ssh_users_and_hosts.md).
+2. A short description of URLs for ssh/scp can be found [here](../additional_materials/ssh_users_and_hosts.md)